 WPM imported from and exported to third countries is subject to International Standard for Phytosanitary Measure No. 15 (ISPM15).
 This is an international standard under the International Plant Protection Convention that countries must apply to reduce the risk of the introduction and spread of certain pests.
 ISPM15 requires WPM to be treated (typically using heat treatment) and marked.
 Risk-based checks are carried out on WPM moving from third countries into the UK to ensure ISPM15 standards are being met.

 Currently, WPM moving between the UK and the rest of the EU does not need to meet ISPM15 requirements and can move freely without checks or controls.
 WPM moving in and out of Portugal and parts of Spain must conform to ISPM15 standards, owing to the presence of Pinewood nematode.

 After March 2019 if there’s no Brexit deal

-In the unlikely event that the UK leaves the EU in March 2019 with no deal, the UK would be treated as a third country and would lose access to the EU plant passport regime.
+In the event that the UK leaves the EU in March 2019 with no deal, the UK would be treated as a third country and would lose access to the EU plant passport regime.
 This would affect businesses that export to the EU, import from the EU, and move some plants and plant products within the UK.
 Exports to and imports from current third countries would not be directly affected.

 Exports from the UK to EU countries